oriolrius/StealthSSHAccess/README.md

 ## Configuration

 Configuration can be done via environment variables, which can be set in the `.env` file.
-A sample `.env` file is provided in `env.sample`.
+A sample `.env` file is provided in `.env.sample`.
 Rename this file to `.env` and update the values as needed.

 ### Environment Variables